 Discover how QSense QCM-D technology reveals real-time cleaning insights.
 Join our webinar to enhance your cleaning strategies and efficiency.

-Erik is a Senior Application Scientist at Biolin Scientific.
-He has a broad scientific background from research projects and innovation management.
-Erik is particularly interested in surface science and has a Ph.D. in bioscience from 2013 where he developed biosensing applications focusing on QCM-D.
+Erik Nilebäck, Ph.D., is a former employee of Biolin Scientific, where he held the position of Senior Application Scientist.
+Erik has a broad scientific background in research projects and innovation management.
+He is particularly interested in surface science and earned his Ph.D. in bioscience in 2013, during which he developed biosensing applications focusing on QCM-D.